kurnia-dev/vue-todo-list/README.md

 ### Deployment
 Using GitHub pages to deploy: https://kurnia-dev.github.io/vue-todo-list
 <br><br>
-This is a brief step to deploy NPM Vue Project to GitHub Pages:
+Here are the brief steps to deploy a Vue NPM Project to GitHub Pages:
 <br>
 > Before start, make sure you have remoted your GitHub Repository